 Pai, famous for its curves, may mean actually pushing your bike rather than riding it, yet the reward is the exhilarating downhill part.
 Signs in town and general word of mouth advise against moto riding for that very reason – unless you want matching ankle and elbow bandages like many of the travellers here.

-My favourite café was the Strawberry Café – I’m one of those girls who likes hearts, stars and other cute shapes.
+My favourite café was the Strawberry Café.
 My friend and I spent an hour or so here eating, drinking and sampling everything from strawberry shakes, ice cream, wine and vodka.
-It was one of the very first cafes we noticed on the bus ride in to the town, so keep an eye out for it!
+It was one of the very first cafes we noticed on the bus ride into the town, so keep an eye out for it!